Use these savvy tips to bag cheap Eurostar tickets and travel to France, Belgium and beyond for less!

 This can lead to some surprising bargains for savvy travellers.

 For a start, return tickets can – anecdotally at least – end up cheaper than single tickets.
-A return ticket is always likely to be cheaper than two separately-booked singles, excluding the 'Snap' option above.
+A return ticket is almost always likely to be cheaper than two separately booked singles, excluding the 'Snap' option above.

 It's often possible to get a Standard Premier seat for just a few pounds more than Standard class.

 Premier class features bigger seats, a cold light meal and a round of free alcoholic or non-alcoholic drinks, so it could be worth the extra expense.

 Use an InterRail or Eurail pass

 The passes cost anywhere from £47 to more than £200 depending on the type you want (One Country, Global or Premium) so it's not worth getting solely for cheaper Eurostar travel, but if you were getting one anyway then you may as well save extra.